 Come aboard the Royal Yacht Britannia in Edinburgh

 “The Royal Yacht Britannia is a must-visit tourist attraction in Edinburgh,” says Musk.
 Five decks on Her Majesty Queen Elizabeth II’s former floating palace are open to visitors, who can explore the engine room, the crew’s quarters, and the state apartments, among others.
 Pre-booking tickets is highly recommended.

 The only way to truly immerse yourself in Scotland’s breathtaking scenery is to circumnavigate the 516 miles (830.42 km) of the North Coast 500.
 There are a variety of exact itineraries to use as inspiration, but for the most part, you’ll need between seven and nine days to complete the circuit.

 Hogmanay festivities occur across the country as Scottish residents and visitors say goodbye to the past year and ring in the new one.
 Edinburgh is particularly known for its celebrations, with fireworks, concerts, parades, and parties marking the occasion.

-(Hero and feature image credit: Gavin Guan/Getty Images)
+Hero and featured image credit: Gavin Guan/Getty Images

 This story first appeared on travelandleisure.com